Konrad-Jalowy/notesrepo/js.md

     - **problems with loops combined with intervals**
     - **all other sorts of problems and misconceptions compared to let and const. do not use**

+- **ASI:**
+    - **Automatic Semicolon Intertion.**
-- **ASI - Automatic Semicolon Intertion.
-Makes it possible to get away with skipping semicolon but semicolons SHOULD BE USED and SHOULD BE USED PROPERLY.
-Automatic semicolon insertion cannot destroy a code with proper semicolons but it can mess up a code without it.
-Simple example of something, that should return an object literal, but instead does "return ;" due to ASI because of lack of proper semicolons:**
+    - **Makes it possible to get away with skipping semicolon but semicolons SHOULD BE USED and SHOULD BE USED PROPERLY.**
+    - **Automatic semicolon insertion cannot destroy a code with proper semicolons but it can mess up a code without it.**
+    - **Simple example of something, that should return an object literal, but instead does "return ;" due to ASI because of lack of proper semicolons:**
 ```js
 function sth(somePara) {
     //DO STH